alejandroSaura/LevelDesignerXML/README.md

 This small project aims to describe Unity scenes geometry, light and physics in a XML format.
 It is designed to hook with a custom importer for octet [https://github.com/andy-thomason/octet], a C++ game framework.

-Each gameObject being described must have the ExportInfo component, and then the corresponding scripts associated to the component to describe.
-The main camera holds a main exporter script, which grabs all these descriptions and writes tehm on a XML file.
+It currently supports cube and sphere meshes, lights, cameras, rigidbodies and hinge joints.

+In the example scenes you will find the basics:

+1 - Tag all objects that you want to export with the tag "export".
+A manager game object will consider all objects with that tag, and assign them special components.

-Once the setup is complete, run the scene and press the export button.
+2 - Run the scene and press the export button on the game window.
 A new XML file will be created on the assets folder.

+3 - Use the XML as input for your Octet importer (You can find mine here: https://github.com/alejandroSaura/octet/tree/UnityXMLimporter).

+4 - Have fun using Octet!